psspowers/BlossomV2.0/docs/CLINICAL_SYSTEM_REPORT.md

 ## 2. Scoring Methodology

-The composite score is derived from four orthogonal factors, calculated over a **7-day rolling window**.
+The composite score is derived from four orthogonal factors, calculated over a **7-day rolling window** (sourced from a 14-day data pull).

+> **Note on the Wellness Radar vs the Blossom Score**: The Wellness Radar chart uses five display axes (Physical, Metabolic, Emotional, Cycle, Lifestyle), which map onto but do not precisely align with the four score factors below.
+The Metabolic score factor combines sleep, diet, and energy; the Lifestyle axis on the radar shows exercise and hydration.
+See Section 3.1 for radar-specific interpretation.

-### 2.1 The Four Factors
+### 2.1 The Four Score Factors

 | Factor | Base Weight | Clinical Definition |
 |--------|-------------|---------------------|